Why You Need to Consider More Than Traffic Levels When Choosing Hosting

 However, traffic isn’t the whole story.
 While you may not be so concerned with the server hardware’s horsepower if you’re just looking to host a website, you should keep it in consideration because a multitude of factors beyond traffic levels and bandwidth go into choosing the ideal hosting solution.
 And, yes, some of those factors will rely on the power of your server.
 While many of the more technical ins and outs of the site will no doubt be handled by a developer, as the decision maker it’s important to understand some of the critical things to consider when selecting your VPS or dedicated server.
 Shared hosting, unfortunately, is often not up to the task of powering a large-scale business website.
 This is especially true when talking about e-commerce.
 Here is what you need to look for when choosing a host.

-From free migration to 24/7/365 management and 99.99% uptime; that’s what you get with a shared hosting plan from the hosting specialists, KnownHost.
+From free migration to 24/7/365 management and 99.99% uptime; that’s what you get with a web hosting plan from the hosting specialists, KnownHost.